benchkram/bob/README.md

 ```

 ### Documentation
-You can find the documentation of Bob at [bob.build](https://bob.build)
+Full documentation of Bob is available at [bob.build](https://bob.build)
 ### Dependencies

 A list of Bob's top dependencies: